b0br4nks/musc/README.md

 ```
 use "std.musc"

-"Hello, World!\n" fmt
+"Hello, World!\n" stdout fmt
 ```

-The `fmt` macro from `std.musc` module expects two values on the data stack: the size of the buffer it needs to print to stdout and the pointer to the beginning of the buffer.
-Both of the values are provided by the string `"Hello, World!\n"`.
+The `fmt` macro from `std.musc` module expects two values on the data stack:
+1. the size of the buffer it needs to print,
+2. the pointer to the beginning of the buffer,
+3. and the output file descriptor where it needs to print to.

+The size and the pointer are provided by the string `"Hello, World!"`.
+The file descriptor is `stdout` macro from `std.musc`.

 #### Character